freeCodeCamp/guide/src/pages/computer-science/databases/key-value-databases/index.md

 ---
 ## Key Value Databases

 A key-value database, or key-value store, is a type of [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that uses a key/value storage.
-This means that the data stored in the databse is a collection of key-value pairs.
+This means that the data stored in the database is a collection of key-value pairs.

 This type of data structure is used on many programming languages.
 Key-value pairs are commonly known as associative arrays, dictionaries or hash.
 For example, consider a dictionary of phone numbers: